The Cost of Sybils, Credible Commitments, and False-Name Proof Mechanisms: Sybil Proofness with Commitments

 When the trades of the players are batches, arbitrageurs cannot directly trade with the CFMM, but must instead go through the batching process.
 Assuming that there are $n$ arbitrageurs, the pro-rata game induced is

 As shown in \cite{johnson2022concave} this game is a pro-rata concave game and has a unique Nash equilibria.
 Fixing the CFMM to be a constant product market maker \cite{angeris2022constant} and fixing the reserves, we can compute the payoff of each arbitrageur in equilibrium.
-In the case that a player can commit more than one identity, we show that this player has incentives to, at least, commit one more identity if the payoff of each player is the payoff in equilibrium with $n+1$ players, and the payoff of the Sybil attacker is twice that amount, see figure \ref{fig:arb}.
+In the case that a player can commit more than one identity, we show that this player has incentives to, at least, commit one more identity if the payoff of each player is the payoff in equilibrium with $n+1$ players, and the payoff of the Sybil attacker is twice that amount, see figure in appendix \ref{fig:arb}\footnote{Code available in \url{https://github.com/BrunoMazorra/CostsOfSybils}}.

 An interpretation of this is that if a player can credibly convince the other players that there are two independent players (one himself, and the other a Sybil identity), then he has incentives to do so even if he has to commit to acting as individual rational agents.
-Clearly, this will decrease the social welfare, since the Price of anarchy is $\Theta(n)$.
+Clearly, this will decrease the social welfare, since the social welfare is $\mathcal O(1/n)$.